-14.1 The EHE Co-ordinator will advise other LA's when they become aware that an EHE child has moved to another authority.
+14.1 The EHE officers will advise other LA's when they become aware that an EHE child has moved to another authority.
 If a child goes missing, Children Missing Education procedures will be followed.

-15 Looked After Children (LAC)
+15 Cared for Children (CfC)